 Are Hydrangeas Deer Resistant?

-A very common question we get asked, is if hydrangeas are deer resistant.
-The truth is, NO plants are deer resistant.
-If hungry enough, deer will eat just about any plant.
-However, there are plants that deer prefer more than others.
-According to Rutgers University, most hydrangeas are “occasionally severely damaged”.
-Which means that deer prefer other plants more, but when hungry deer will eat hydrangeas.
-They recommended adding repellent or extra protection, especially during winter months.
+A common question we get asked is if hydrangeas are deer resistant.
+Unfortunately, the answer is no; hydrangeas are prone to deer damage and may need protection in wooded or rural areas.
+According to Rutgers University, most hydrangeas are “occasionally severely damaged”, meaning deer may prefer other plants, but a hungry deer will eat hydrangeas.
+They recommend using repellents or extra protection, especially during winter months.

 deer-eating-during-winter.jpg

 Several environmental factors will determine if you need to worry about deer munching on your plants.
-Growing deer populations and cities expanding are putting additional pressure on deer to find food.
-This is heightened during winter months when food is harder to find.
-In winter months, the exposed stems sticking out are what attract deer the most.
-Making hydrangeas that bloom on old wood especially susceptible to deer damage, as it could ruin the following year’s blooms.
+Growing deer populations and expanding cities put extra pressure on deer to find food.
+This is heightened during the winter months when food is harder to find.
+In winter, the exposed stems of hydrangea attract deer the most.
+Hydrangeas that bloom on old wood are especially susceptible to deer damage, as it could ruin the following year’s blooms.

-In winter months, you can cover hydrangeas to prevent deer from munching on the branches.
+In winter months, you can cover hydrangeas with burlap or frost covers to prevent deer from munching on the branches.
 This should also help provide extra winter protection to the plants.
 For hydrangea trees, be sure to cover the "trunk" of the plant, because deer like to munch on the bark.

 You can also buy deer repellent spray to apply on the leaves and branches of hydrangeas.
-Typically you need to apply every 30 days to maintain protection.
+Typically you need to spray every week for the first month to train the deer to stay away.
+After that, the frequency can be reduced to every 2-3 weeks for maintenance.
 This is the easiest way to prevent deer from eating your hydrangeas.

-In general, hydrangeas are definitely not a favorite for deer.
-However, we would never consider hydrangeas deer resistant or deer proof.
+In general, hydrangeas are susceptible to deer damage.
 Taking additional measures to prevent deer from eating your beautiful shrubs doesn’t require a lot of work, and shouldn’t prevent you from trying to grow hydrangeas in your garden.

 Sources: Rutgers New Jersey Agricultural Experiment Station ‘Landscape Plants Rated by Deer Resistance’ 2018